Mew (Pokémon)

 Mew (/mjuː/; Japanese: ミュウ, Hepburn: Myū) is one of the many fictional species in the Pokémon franchise.
-It is a small, pink, Psychic-type Mythical Pokémon, which are incredibly rare and powerful Pokémon typically available only via special events.
-It was added to Pokémon Red and Blue by Game Freak programmer Shigeki Morimoto at the tail end of the games' development.
-Though it was not planned to be obtainable, after it was discovered through data mining, its presence in the games was surrounded by many rumors and myths.
-For years, Mew could not be obtained legitimately in the games except through some specific Pokémon distribution events, though it could be obtained through a variety of glitches.
+It is a small, pink, Psychic-type Mythical Pokémon, which is an incredibly rare and powerful Pokémon typically available only via special events.
+It was added to the Pokémon Red and Blue games by Game Freak programmer Shigeki Morimoto, at the tail end of the games' development.
+Though it was not planned to be obtainable, it was discovered through data mining and its presence in the games became surrounded by many rumors and myths.
+For years, Mew could not be obtained in the games through normal play except through some specific Pokémon distribution events, though it could be obtained through a variety of glitches.

 Mew's first film appearance was in Pokémon: The First Movie as one of the main characters alongside Mewtwo.
 In the movie, a team of scientists used a fossilized Mew eyelash to create Mewtwo, a genetically enhanced Mew clone.
 Mew later appeared in Pokémon: Lucario and the Mystery of Mew as a main character alongside Lucario.
 Due to the mystery surrounding its obtainability in the original games, Mew has been considered highly iconic and a large part of what made the Pokémon franchise so successful, as the hype around obtaining it greatly increased sales for the games.
+To date, this Pokémon is still largely popular with its appearances in multiple Pokémon franchise games.